-Johnny Cash‘s album of previously unreleased material consists of 13 tracks recorded in the 1980s when his voice was full, strong and dynamic, without the pathos evident in his late-career series of American Recordings that resurrected both his career and his reputation.
+Johnny Cash‘s new album, Out Among The Stars, consists of 13 tracks recorded in the 1980s when his voice was full, strong and dynamic, without the pathos evident in his late-career series of American Recordings that resurrected both his career and his reputation.
 As indispensable as those later albums are, this new recording provides even greater pleasure, though not with the same depth of creative exploration that producer Rick Rubin brought to Cash’s final recordings.

-Though there’s not a weak track on the record,’After All’ is a little too predictable, a little too mainstream for these ears.
-Fortunately the ensuing duo, again with the marvellous June Carter, ‘Baby Ride Easy’ is a delight that restores the fun factor and the terrific musicality that pervades the album.
-And the album closer ‘Tennessee’, well, this one could have and would have been a chart-topper at any time during Cash’s career.
+Though there’s not a weak track on the record, “After All”‘ is a little too predictable, a little too mainstream for these ears.
+Fortunately the ensuing duo, again with the marvelous June Carter, “Baby Ride Easy” is a delight that restores the fun factor and the terrific musicality that pervades the album.
+As for the album closer “Tennessee”, well, this one could have and would have been a chart-topper at any time during Cash’s career.

 All in all, one wonders what took Cash’s record company so longer to issue this collection of aural delights – it’s near perfection regardless of one’s musical inclinations.

 Brian Miller is the Publisher and Editor of Vivascene.
 A former record store owner, business executive and business writer, he is devoted to great music, classical guitar, vinyl records and high end audio.
 Email: email@example.com